turinglabsorg/datahub-learn/network-documentation/celo/tutorial/setup-celo-react-native/index.md

 };
 ```

-Create a `walletsActions.ts` file in the actions folder
+Create a `walletsAction.ts` file in the actions folder

 ```javascript
 /*